pantheon-systems/documentation/source/partials/transfer-ownership-billing-intro.md

 <Alert title="Warning" type="warning">

-This process will transfer ownership of the site.
-The account paying for the site is automatically assigned the **Site Owner** role.
+This process will transfer ownership of the site immediately.
+The account paying for the site is automatically assigned the **Site Owner** role and will receive invoices and billing notifications.
 Agencies maintain access by being associated as a Supporting Organization.

 </Alert>